Visiting arrangements

 Children's Hearing Service

-Appointments are held at the Children’s Hearing Centre, which is located in the Child Development Centre, Ross Road, Hereford.
-Limited parking facilities are available at the Centre; use of the car park is at your own risk.
-The Centre has full disabled access and baby changing and feeding facilities are available.
+We are located at the Children’s Hearing Centre, in the Child Development Centre, on Ross Road, in Hereford.
+The centre is purpose built with sound treated rooms.
+We have very limited parking facilities are available at the centre; parking there is at your own risk.

-Our opening hours are from 8.30 – 4.30 Monday to Friday, we are not open bank holidays or weekends.
-Appointments are available between 9am and 4pm, Monday to Friday.
+Our opening hours are from 8.30am to 4.30pm, Monday to Friday, and we are not open on bank holidays or weekends.
+Appointments are available from 9am to 4pm.

-If you are unable to attend your appointment please telephone as soon as possible on 01432 349620.
+If you are unable to attend your appointment please contact the department as soon as possible on 01432 349620.
+We may be able to offer the appointment to another patient.

 Service overview